Serving Cabarrus County Children

 Current goals include strategic expansion of programming, increasing community awareness, engaging new members to serve on the Cabarrus Leadership Council, assessing community needs, and identifying new resources to support programming.

-In addition to traditional community-based and school-based mentoring, Big Brothers Big Sisters provides a supervised High School Bigs mentoring program for elementary school students throughout Cabarrus County.
-This after-school program is a partnership with the Boys and Girls Club of Cabarrus County and its Keystone Club.
+In addition to traditional community-based and school-based mentoring, Big Brothers Big Sisters provides a supervised High School Bigs mentoring program for elementary school students.
+This after-school program is a partnership with the Boys and Girls Club of Cabarrus County, Keystone Club, Cannon School, and Cabarrus County High Schools

-In the fall of 2017, Carolinas Healthcare System NorthEast (CHSNE), Cabarrus County Schools, and Big Brothers Big Sisters will kick off a new workplace mentoring program, Beyond School Walls.
-The program will pair CHSNE employees with Cabarrus middle school students, who will travel to CHSNE twice monthly during lunch.
-In addition to forming friendships with their mentors (Bigs), students will develop career readiness skills and expand their knowledge about the career opportunities available in their community
+In partnership with Atrium Health NorthEast , Cabarrus County Schools we also have a workplace mentoring program, Beyond School Walls.
+The program pairs Atrium employees with middle school students, who will travel to Atrium Health twice monthly during lunch.
+In addition to forming friendships with their mentors (Bigs), students develop career readiness skills and expand their knowledge about the career opportunities available in the community.

-Big Brothers Big Sisters is also looking to launch Bigs in Blue in Cabarrus County, a one-to-one mentoring program that connects local police officers with youth in the community.
+Big Brothers Big Sisters has a Bigs in Blue in Cabarrus County, a one-to-one mentoring program that connects local police officers and first responders with youth at school.

 Connie Rheinecker – Area Director – email@example.com